metio/terraform-provider-k8s/docs/data-sources/canaries_flanksource_com_topology_v1_manifest.md

 - `external_id` (String)
 - `for_each` (Map of String) Only applies when using lookup, when specified the components and propertiesspecified under ForEach will be templated using the components returned by the lookup${.properties} can be used to reference the properties of the component${.component} can be used to reference the component itself
 - `health` (String)
+- `health_expr` (String) healthExpr allows defining a cel expression to evaluate the health of a componentbased on the summary.
 - `hidden` (Boolean) If set to true, do not display in UI
 - `icon` (String)
 - `id` (Attributes) (see [below for nested schema](#nestedatt--spec--components--id))